chatsdude/Projects/README.md

-# Natural Language to Dashboard Engine for Manufacturing Alarms
+# Prompts to Insights for Manufacturing Alarms

 This project enables users to ask natural language questions about **alarm events in a manufacturing plant**, and automatically generates relevant **SQL queries**, **aggregations**, and **visual dashboards** — without needing technical expertise.